Jalen Hurts Player Prop Bets for NFL Week 18 | Philadelphia vs. Dallas 1/8/2022

 - In last week's outing against the Football Team, Hurts racked up 214 yards while completing 65.4% of his passes.

-- He also added 44 yards on seven carries, averaging 6.3 yards per attempt without a touchdown.
+- He also added 44 yards on seven carries, averaging 6.3 yards per carry without a touchdown.

-- He has tacked on 89 rushing yards on 17 carries with two touchdowns, averaging 29.7 yards per game.
+- He also has 89 rushing yards on 17 carries (with two touchdowns), averaging 29.7 yards per game.

 Hurts' Philadelphia Teammates